 Offered through the Institute for a Sustainable Environment, the master's in environmental policy is an interdisciplinary degree with applied project or research-intensive thesis options.
 The curriculum is designed to be flexible and personalized toward your specific interests.
 As a student, you will determine a theme of focus with your research advisor and plan your studies accordingly.
 To graduate, you will either present a project or thesis founded on your own research.

 Our program is rigorous and widely recognized in the field.
-In 2023, our Environmental Policy graduates boasted a 100-percent placement rate, and the average starting salary for Clarkson graduate students was $90K.
+In 2024, our Environmental Policy graduates boasted a 100-percent placement rate.
 In addition to being ranked as a top-tier national university by U.S. News & World Report and a top research university by Forbes, we take pride in putting our sustainability education into action.
 We have been named one of the Top-75 Most Eco-Literate Colleges by the Sierra Club and have also received a gold rating from the Association for the Advancement of Sustainability in Higher Education.

 What You'll Learn